Amid brutal heat, Phoenix’s homeless population struggles to stay safe

 Every day this month, temperatures have soared past 110 degrees Fahrenheit.

 Mr. Livengood says he is careful when he walks through the sprawling tent city, cognizant that if he falls, the simmering black asphalt could burn.
 He sleeps in a structure cobbled together with a frame of scavenged wood and metal covered by a blue vinyl tarp.
-The space inside is large enough to stand up and walk around in and features an old recliner and a bicycle He uses less now that he spends more time inside with the sides of his dwelling open.
+The space inside is large enough to stand up and walk around in and features an old recliner and a bicycle that he uses less now that he spends more time inside with the sides of his dwelling open.

 “Some of the friends that I’ve made down here, they come check on me if they don’t see me moving around,” he said.